 But your responsibility as the employer doesn’t stop here.
 You also have to store payroll records for a specific period and make sure they are easy to access in case of need.

-Therefore, today we will discuss payroll records and the tools a business needs to keep everything well-organized and safely stored.
+Therefore, today we will discuss payroll records and how you can use software for payroll as well as the tools a business needs to keep everything well-organized and safely stored

 What are Payroll Records?